lliang826/CSTBuddy/README.md

 Technology since we are currently enrolled a program at the institute.

-These images were found on https://www.bcit.ca and are used with the understanding that our project is related to the school and it's students.
+These images were found on https://www.bcit.ca and are used with the understanding that our project is related to the school and its students.

 # Libraries: